 - At the top of the page, click on “Add Segment“, then click the red “New Segment” box.

 - Name the custom report.
 Example: “SLC“

 - Select Acquisition> Source/Medium > Contains and type “SLC“, if you are already getting traffic with SLC within your social media campaign URLs, you will then be prompted with the option of choosing SLC-related sources.

 Alternatively, you can create a custom segment of the Google Analytics “Social Link Clickers”.

 You will also like > What time zone does Google Analytics use?

 Now it is time to separate your default social media users from your social link clickers (both organic and paid)

-Default social media traffic are users who are visiting your website from someone else posts, messages on social media.
+Default social media traffic refers to users who are visiting your website from someone else posts on social media.